pastelnetwork/gonode/README.md

 ### cli

 Most CLI apps built by PastelNetwork should use this package to run their app, as it takes care of common tasks such as setting the text template for app help topic.
 Under the hood, the `cli` package is using [urfave/cli](https://github.com/urfave/cli), which is currently our library of choice for CLI apps.
-It mostly works transparently.
-But it makes it possible to use another package without any changes in the applications themselves in the future.
+It mostly works transparently, but it makes it possible to use another package without any changes in the applications themselves in the future.

 Here is the typical usage pattern in `cli/app.go`: